 How do you protect data that resides in the cloud?

-What are the benefits IaaS data protection solutions offer?
+What are the benefits that IaaS data protection solutions offer?

 Organizations will experience a plethora of advantages, using IaaS data protection solutions, including: